The Court is hearing an appeal to the 2010 Allahabad High Court judgment which divided the title to the Babri Masjid / Ram Janmabhoomi site.

 On 8 March 2019, the court ordered the main parties to attempt mediation over an eight week period.
 The mediation proceedings began on 13 March and are set to complete in early May.
 On 10 May, the court extended the mediation period until 15 August, upon the request of several parties.

 On 9 July one of the parties, Gopal Singh Visharad, approached the court to resume day-to-day court hearings.
 He contended that no progress was being made in the mediation proceedings.
-Currently, the court is assessing whether to end mediation proceedings early.

 For a more detailed timeline of the dispute, read this.